mkurz/deadbolt-2-guide/manuscript/05-deadbolt-java-hooks.md

 ### Performing pre-constraint operations
 Before a constraint is applied, the `CompletionStage<Optional<Result>> beforeAuthCheck(Http.Context context)` method of the current handler is invoked.
 If the resulting promise completes to a non-empty `Optional`, the target action is not invoked and instead the result of `beforeAuthCheck` is used for the HTTP response; if the resulting promise completes to an empty `Optional` the action is invoked with the Deadbolt constraint applied to it.

 You may want to use this method to test if a subject is present.
 However, it's important to be aware that this approach will actually shortcut the use of some annotations and result in inconsistent behaviour.
 The simplest example is the "subject not present" constraint, which requires no subject to be present for the action to be authorized.
 If you pre-emptively check for a subject in `beforeAuthCheck` and fail if one isn't present, this means the "subject not present" check will fail!
 It's recommended to use the constraints to drive this behaviour, and handle the consequences of failure in the `onAccessFailure` method.

-If you don't want to carry out any action before authorization constraints are applied, just return a completed future containng an empty option.
+If you don't want to carry out any action before authorization constraints are applied, just return a completed future containing an empty option.
 Alternatively, extend `AbstractDeadboltHandler` and do not override this method.

 ### Obtaining the subject
 To get the current subject, the `CompletionStage<Optional<Subject>> getSubject(Http.Context context)` method is invoked.
 Returning an empty `Optional` indicates there is no subject present - this is a completely valid scenario, typically indicating no successful authentication has yet taken place.